mollerse/frp-article/article.md

 combination.

-After reading this article, you will have a working knowledge of what functional reactive programming is, and how to use it in javascrupt using a library called Bacon.js.
+After reading this article, you will have a working knowledge of what functional reactive programming is, and how to use it in javascript using a library called Bacon.js.
 We will see a practical example and some real life code.